mmatthe/webcamremovebg/README.md

 See `python removeCamBg.py --help`.

 ## Example Result
-Holding a newspaper in front of the camera yields these results:
+Holding a newspaper in front of the camera yields these results.

 Input image:

 ![](doc/before.png)

-Output image:
+Output image with some blending.

 ![](doc/after.png)